 At our hospital the stay after the birth is around 3 to 4 days depending on both you and your baby’s health.
 Again this will probably vary depending on the hospital you choose.

 I am not sure if this is done in the UK but certainly here you are required to be given a tetanus injection, you get two separate jabs 1 month apart and then one after the baby is born.
 This will be done at your local GP.

 Don’t worry you can find everything you need here in Turkey that you will need for your baby, the supermarkets are full of the normal baby things like nappies, baby milk and food and bathing products.
 You will also find plenty shops selling baby clothes, cots, prams, bottles and all the accessories you need.
 The other great place to get clothes is your local market.

 One tip I would give is I got sent some pregnancy books by friends from home and they are great for reading when you need to know something and also to check out some of the websites online where there are forums where you can chat to others Mums to be.

-I have written this article from my own personal experience and hope that other Mums and Mums to be will contribute to the article to help others Mums who are pregnant in Turkey.
+I have written this article from my own personal experience about being pregnant and living in Turkey and hope that other Mums and Mums to be will contribute to the article to help others Mums who are pregnant and living in Turkey.